l3-team/RefPhotoJ2EE/README.md

 * Memcached daemon
 * Directory datas with JPEG Photos (to rename like : {supannEmpId}.jpg (for an employee person) or {supannEtuId}.jpg (for a student person) ;
 * Directory binaries with write ACL unix for webserver (user tomcat8 or tomcat) ;
+* The user unix of the Tomcat (user tomcat8 or tomcat) needs to have write access on /tmp directory (chmod 777 /tmp)
 * List for ip address of dns host for the authorized applications ;
 * Optionnal : Ip address for the reverse proxy (for separated DMZ networks) ;